Optimal Consumption with Reference to Past Spending Maximum: Introduction

-Utility maximization with a reference point has become an important topic in behavioral finance, see \cite{tvekah92}, \cite{He1}, \cite{He2} and \cite{He3} on portfolio management with either a fixed or an adaptive reference level.
+Utility maximization with a reference point has become an important topic in behavioral finance, see Tversky and Kahneman \cite{tvekah92}, He and Zhou \cite{He1}, He and Yang \cite{He2} and He and Strub \cite{He3} on portfolio management with either a fixed or an adaptive reference level.
 Our paper differs from the previous work as we do not distinguish the utility on gain and loss separately and our reference process is dynamically updated by the control itself.
 The impact of the path-dependent reference generated by the past consumption maximum becomes highly implicit in our model, which makes the mathematical problem appealing.
 Our formulation is also closely related to the consumption habit formation preference, which measures the deviation of the consumption from the standard of living conventionally defined as the weighted average of consumption integral.
-See some previous work on addictive consumption habit formation in \cite{constantinides1990habit}, \cite{detemple1992optimal}, \cite{schroder2002isomorphism}, \cite{munk2008portfolio}, \cite{englezos2009utility}, \cite{yu2015utility}, \cite{yu2017}, \cite{YYu} and non-addictive consumption habit formation in \cite{DepKart}.
-Recently, there are some emerging research on the combination of the reference and the habit formation, see \cite{Curatola17} and \cite{Bilsen17}, in which the reference level is generated by the endogenous habit formation process and different utility functions are equipped when the consumption is above and below the habit respectively.
+See some previous work on addictive consumption habit formation in Constantinides \cite{constantinides1990habit}, Detemple and Zapatero \cite{detemple1992optimal}, Schroder and Skiadas \cite{schroder2002isomorphism}, Munk \cite{munk2008portfolio}, Englezos and Karatzas \cite{englezos2009utility}, Yu \cite{yu2015utility}, \cite{yu2017} and non-addictive consumption habit formation in Detemple and Karatzas \cite{DepKart}.
+Recently, there are some emerging research on the combination of the reference and the habit formation, see Curatola \cite{Curatola17} and Bilsen et al. \cite{Bilsen17}, in which the reference level is generated by the endogenous habit formation process and different utility functions are equipped when the consumption is above and below the habit respectively.
 It will be an interesting future work to consider this S-shaped utility defined on the difference between the consumption and the consumption peak reference level and investigate the structure of the optimal consumption.
-Among the aforementioned work, it is worth noting that \cite{DepKart} considers the utility defined on the whole real line and also permits the admissible consumption to fall below the habit level from time to time.
-That is, the consumption habit is not addictive. \cite{DepKart} extends the martingale method in \cite{CoxHuang} by using the adjusted state price density process, which produces a nice construction of the optimal consumption in the complete market model.
-However, the duality approach in \cite{DepKart} may not be applicable to our problem due to the presence of the running maximum process.
+Among the aforementioned work, it is worth noting that Detemple and Karatzas \cite{DepKart} considers the utility defined on the whole real line and also permits the admissible consumption to fall below the habit level from time to time.
+That is, the consumption habit is not addictive.
+Detemple and Karatzas \cite{DepKart} extends the martingale method in Cox and Huang \cite{CoxHuang} by using the adjusted state price density process, which produces a nice construction of the optimal consumption in the complete market model.
+However, the duality approach in Detemple and Karatzas \cite{DepKart} may not be applicable to our problem due to the presence of the running maximum process.